TacticalMetaphysics/LiSE/docs/_sources/manual.rst.txt

 Character you are viewing is selected.
 There's a button in the top-right to view another Character.

-Below all this are some bits to let you manipulate time, mainly the Play and Next Turn buttons.
-Play will start moving time forward when you press it, and stop when you press it again.
-Next Tick will only move time forward by one tick.
-There are also text fields with which you can enter the Branch and Turn by hand.
-Note that rules are only run when you advance time using Play or Next Turn.
+On the bottom left are some bits to let you manipulate time, mainly the Simulate and 1 Turn buttons.
+Simulate will start moving time forward when you press it, and stop when you press it again.
+There are also text fields with which you can enter the time by hand.
+Note that rules are only run when you advance time using Simulate or 1 Turn.
 The Tick field indicates how many changes have occurred in the current turn.
-It's not very useful to edit this, but you can, and ELiDE will show you the state of the world only partway through a turn if you wish.

 It's possible to view turns that haven't been simulated yet.
-This is deliberate, but it's not a good idea to do this in alpha 8, because ELiDE doesn't know how to make plans yet.
+This is deliberate, but it's not a good idea at the moment, because ELiDE doesn't know how to make plans yet.

 Stat Editor